teghdeep/Scrapping-NPI-Number/README.md

 # Scrapping-NPI-Number-
-Python API to fetch NPI details o the doctors in USA
+Python API to fetch NPI details of the doctors in USA